rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Bluetooth-Firmware/README.md

 There are probably easier methods for just programming the module, but now you also have the tools to build the code:
 - Delete existing source files `spp.c` and `COMPONENT_btstack_v1/wiced_bt_cfg.c`
 - Copy the IC-705-Tuner-BT source files into the project directory.
+- Open the `Library Manager` on the Quick Panel tab and change the CYW20721B2 library to release 4.2.1.
+If the CYW20721B2 library is not listed, use the `Add Library` tab to add it.
+Update and Close when done.
+- Open the `Device Configurator` on the Quick Panel tab and uncheck all pins and devices _except_ the main `Pins` box.
+Save and exit when done.
 - Select `Clean` and then `Build Application`.

+**NOTE:** The reason for changing the CYW20721B2 library to release 4.2.1 is that later releases have problems with Shut-Down-Sleep.
+The same problem arise when using the Device Configurator for pin allocation, thus all allocation is done in the in sorce code.
+If compiling the code it is thus advisable to check the current consumption of the BT module when in Shut-Down-Sleep, i.e. when power is on and the Rx pin pin is Low - it should be less than 5 uA.